MacGesture/MacGesture/README.md

 | Wheel U | u       |
 | Wheel D | d       |

 Gesture can contain wildcard matching('?' and '*').
-Only supported in development version yet.

 The first rule matching will take effect.